TaygaHoshi/tt-project/Content/Combat.md

 These actions can be taken by any player character as long as they fulfill the requirements.
 See [[List of Special Actions]].

 # Precision Rolls
+Precision rolls determine whether a weapon attack, a spell, a combat technique or any other ability succeeds against an unwilling target.

 A precision roll is done against a resistance, such as Parry or Evasion.
 If the result of this roll exceeds or is equal to the resistance it is rolled against, the roll succeeds and the spell or attack connects.

 ## Precision Roll Formula